Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu

-There is compelling evidence that supernova remnants give rise to the bulk of Galactic cosmic rays, via diffusive shock acceleration \cite{Ackermann2013}.
-But this same process should act in the relativistic blast waves generated in the gamma-ray bursts and kilonovae following neutron star mergers, which therefore should also accelerate cosmic rays \cite{Waxman1995}.
+There is compelling evidence that SN remnants give rise to the bulk of Galactic cosmic rays, via diffusive shock acceleration \citep{Ackermann2013}.
+But this same process should act in the relativistic blast waves generated in the gamma-ray bursts and KNe following neutron-star mergers, which therefore should also accelerate cosmic rays \citep{Waxman1995}.
 Thus, in both the KN and SN scenarios, we expect cosmic rays to include freshly synthesized {\em r}-process material.
-The elemental ratios for each scenario are shaped by the prompt production as well as the spallation effects that occur as the material is ejected from the SN/KN and propagates through the ISM \cite{Wang2019}.
+The elemental ratios for each scenario are shaped by the prompt production as well as the spallation effects that occur as the material is ejected from the SN/KN and propagates through the ISM \citep{Wang2019}.
 Whether such ratios can offer an opportunity to discriminate among scenarios requires further study.

-\subsection{A Strategy to Determine the Origin of Near-Earth \pu244}
+\section{A Strategy to Determine the Origin of Near-Earth \pu244}

-By combining terrestrial and lunar measurements we can hope to have information at least on the broad time history and overall fluence of \fe60 as produced in multiple supernovae, and separately the time history and fluence of \pu244, probably \i129, and possibly \hf182.
-This will give insight into the origin of the {\em r}-process signal in radioisotopes, and thus open a new window into the astrophysics site of the {\em r}-process.
-We distinguish three possible cases. \begin{itemize} \item No pulse coincidence: If \pu244 has a time history distinct from the \fe60 pulses, this would point to a different origin, likely a kilonova that seeded the Local Bubble.
+By combining terrestrial and lunar measurements, we can hope to have information at least on the broad time history and overall fluence of \fe60 as produced in multiple SNe and separately the time history and fluence of \pu244, probably \i129, and possibly \hf182.
+This will give insight into the origin of the {\em r}-process signal in radioisotopes and thus open a new window into the astrophysics site of the {\em r}-process.
+We distinguish three possible cases. \begin{itemize} \item No pulse coincidence: If \pu244 has a time history distinct from the \fe60 pulses, this would point to a different origin, likely a KN that seeded the Local Bubble.